Leucocoprinus cepistipes

 Leucocoprinus cepistipes (often spelled cepaestipes), is a species of fungus in the family Agaricaceae.
-It is typically found on wood debris, such as wood chips but may also grow in potted plants or greenhouses.
+It is also known by the common name onion-stalk parasol in reference to the bulbous stem base.

 Typical characteristics include a fine-scaled bell-shaped cap, a partial veil, and a tendency to bruise a yellow to brown when handled.

-The species is edible, but not very palatable.
+It is typically found on wood debris, such as wood chips, but may also grow in potted plants or greenhouses.

 Taxonomy

 It was first described in 1796 by the English naturalist James Sowerby who classified it as Agaricus cepistipes or cepaestipes'.
 Sowerby's observations of this species were made in bark beds around London where he described its presence as 'not uncommon'.
 Leucocoprinus species are not native to England but were introduced to greenhouses when tropical plants were brought back by explorers.
 Sowerby thought that Bulliard's Leucocoprinus cretaceus was the same species since white Leucocoprinus species can look very similar, especially when comparing only illustrations and descriptions in text.
 However he also considered that the yellow Leucocoprinus birnbaumii, then known as Agaricus luteus was 'undoubtedly the same species', only differing in colour.
 So whilst his illustration is intricately drawn and coloured it rather confusingly has the yellow and white species side by side.

 Sowerby doesn't explicitly state that the observations were made in greenhouses however he does note that the yellow mushrooms were observed at Sir Abraham Hume's Wormleybury manor.
 During this period exotic plants from the East Indies and India were being cultivated in greenhouses and stove-heated hothouses at Wormleybury making it likely that this is where the mushrooms were found.
 This may give an indication as to where the fungi observed originated from.

 English botanist William Withering disagreed with Sowerby's assumption that all three species were the same and thought that A. cepaestipes and A. cretaceus were the same species but that A. Luteus must be different.